 93. Make DIY Christmas tree decor from boxes.

-94. Add confetti to your gift wrap.
+94. Make your own fancy gift wrap.

 95. Make Mod Podge photo Christmas ornaments.